amforte/Caucasus_Erosion/README.md

   * Rec_Strt - start date of record
   * Rec_Stop - stop date of record
   * cluster_num - cluster number from main text

-### ECAD Points
-These are the locations of ECAD precipitation stations used to calibrate the TRMM rainfall data.
-The attribute table for this shapefile includes:
-  * stat_id - Original ECAD station ID
-  * elev_m - elevation of station in m
-  * mm_day - mean preciptation in mm/day
-  * start - start date of the record
-  * xEnd - stop date of the record

 ### Individual Basin PolyLines
 For each sampled basin for which an erosion rate is reported, we provide the stream network extracted from the STRM30 dataset.
 Each shapefile is named 'basin_XXXX_ksn0_5.shp', where XXXX is the sample name and the suffix indicates that it includes ksn values calculated for a reference concavity of 0.5.
 Each shapefile has the following attributes for each segment: